bbtsoftware/BBT.StructureTools/docs/comparing-objects/fundamentals.md

----
-Order: 10
-Title: Fundamentals
+# Fundamentals

-Description: Introduction to the compare capabilities
+Introduction to the compare capabilities.
----

-# Distinction towards .NET Framework interfaces
+## Distinction towards .NET Framework interfaces

 The .NET Framework comes with multiple interfaces which allow for comparison of objects: